-It is important to note the following when colouring your lip balms:
+It is important to note the following when colouring your lip balm:

-- If you’re not sure how your colour of choice will work, try pouring a small amount of balm into a separate dish and adding a small amount of colouring to it.
+💋 If you’re not sure how your colour of choice will work, test it first.
+Try pouring a small amount of balm into a separate dish and adding a small amount of colouring to it.
 This way, if you don’t like it you can bail on the idea with little worry and little waste.

-- When adding water-based colouring to your balm, be mindful that it may spoil faster.
+💋 When adding water-based colouring to your lip balm, be mindful that it may spoil faster.

 Happy making and colouring!